 - Monitor to see what patients, influencers, and competitors say about your brand.

 - Respond to develop a positive brand identity and improve what people say about you.

 It’s very important that you follow both of these principles at the same time.
-Let’s look at five tactics you need to consider in order to effectively manage your online reputation.
+Let’s look at eight tactics you need to consider in order to effectively manage your online reputation.

 Step 1.
 Audit your medical practice’s online presence